USF vs Houston College Basketball Game Preview

 It won 54–65 on the road from the field and won easily, despite struggling a bit from three more free throw lines.

-USF hanged 83 in the temple a few days ago, but after that it went to 47 in the rematch – this is a crime.
-This is not enough, it has not made up three to 40% in any of the last eight games.
+USF may have hung 83 on the Temple a few days earlier, but closed it with 47 in the rematch – this is a crime.
+It is not consistent enough, it has not made 40% of three of the last eight games.
 A big early run and the Cougars won it.

 What is going to happen

 The problem for USF is Houston’s rebounding ability.
 The Cougars won the rebounding margin by six in the first meeting and would at least get there again.
-The Bulls are not being allowed enough hits from three as Houston comes away with their third straight wipeout home win.
+The Bulls are not going to be beaten so much by three that Houston come away with their third straight home win.

 USF vs Houston Prediction, Line